mirfilip/behat-calculator/NOTES.md

     - Problem with scenario description: minus signs
     - Scenario description can be a normal sentence (limited) or regex
     - We switch to regex
+    - Scenarios implemented but Calculator is missing
+    - By default, `features/bootstrap` is PSR-0 autoloaded
+    - For MVP, Calculator class goes to `feature/bootstrap`
+    - Very naive implementation first
+    - `@wip` scenarios - return to tags concept

 Later:
 Behat support in IDE (PHPStorm)